-Conflict happens in every area of life.
-Whether it’s at work, home or school, there will always be situations that require you to use conflict resolution skills to set things right.
+Conflict resolution skills are needed in every aspect of life.
+Why?
+Because conflict happens in every aspect of life!
+Whether it’s at work, home or school, there will always be situations that require you to use tact and diplomacy to figure out.

 The bad news, if you want to have strong, healthy relationships with people, you can’t just run and hide during times of tension.